uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 title: "Making C# Go Fast"
 date: 2023-03-30T12:20:53+11:00
 draft: true
-summary: "A practical example of using the profiler to increase performance by 18x"
+summary: "A practical example of using Rider's .NET profilers to increase my app's performance by 18x"
 tags:
 - example-tag
 ---

 # To do
-- proof read loop
-    - consistent tense
-        - up to start of round 1. fix present tense there
-        - past tense in log
-        - present tense outside of log
-    - make sure benchmark results, how to measure is explained
-    - include advice from perf book
-- consistent reference format
 - add tags
-- keep the further reading section?
+- publish

 # Contents
 {{< toc >}}